 An indication of at least one ground of opposition and of the facts, evidence and arguments on which it is based fulfils the prerequisites for admissibility of the opposition in this respect.
-The evidence itself can also be produced after the expiry of the opposition period.
+The evidence itself

+Rule 76(2)(c) Rule 83 can also be produced after the expiry of the opposition period.
 Because of the long opposition period (9 months) it is however recommended, in order to expedite the opposition proceedings, that a single copy of any written evidence indicated in the notice of opposition be submitted as soon as possible and ideally with the notice of opposition.